 The monthly survey collects two figures from each sampled business: the total turnover for retail sales for the standard trading period, and a separate figure for sales made over the Internet.
 The total turnover will include Internet sales.
 The separation of the Internet sales figure allows an estimate relating to Internet sales to be calculated separately.

-The implied deflator or the estimated price of goods is derived by comparing the value and volume data non-seasonally adjusted.
+The implied deflator or the estimated price of goods is derived by dividing the non-seasonally adjusted value and volume data to leave a price relative.
 In general, this implied price deflator should be quite close to the retail component of the CPI.
 More information can be found in the Quick Guide to Retail Sales (195 Kb Pdf) .

 1. Composition of the data

 Estimates in this statistical bulletin are based on financial data collected through the monthly Retail Sales Inquiry.
 The response rates for the current month reflect the response rates at the time of publication.
 Late returns for the previous month’s data are included in the results each month.
 Response rates for historical periods are updated to reflect the current level of response at the time of this publication.